jr-robotics/robo-gym/docs/managing_multiple_python_vers.md

 This means that you are now within the virtual environment.
 This is the virtual environment in which you should perform the Environment Side installation.
-When you run :code:`pip install robo-gym` the robo-gym package will be installed in the virtual environment.
+When you run `pip install robo-gym` the robo-gym package will be installed in the virtual environment.